traefik/traefik/docs/content/routing/routers/index.md

     The usual AND (`&&`) and OR (`||`) logical operators can be used, with the expected precedence rules, as well as parentheses.

-!!! info "Invert a matcher"
+!!! info "Inverting a matcher"

-    You can invert a matcher by using the `!` operator.
+    One can invert a matcher by using the `!` operator.

 !!! important "Rule, Middleware, and Services"